leowahwah/Telegram-Bot/README.md

 # Telegram-Bot
-This telegram bot aims to cheer up my friend who is currently lost in the relationship with his girlfriend, akon, by making some stupid responses.
+This telegram bot aims to cheer up my friend who is currently lost in the relationship with his girlfriend, akon, by making some stupid responses imitating her.

 To create a Telegram Bot, you first need to find Bot Father on Telegram and type /start.